I spent the entire day at the hospital yesterday.

 So what am I going to do about these antibiotic side effects, to limit the damage from antibiotics?

-Probiotics are still going to take a pretty big hit if you’re on one of the more gut villainous antibiotics like Clindamycin.
-Saccharomyces Boulardii is one probiotic strain to look for that can stand up to the battle just a little bit better, but you’ll want to get on it before you start the antibiotic.
-This is not pleasant to discuss, but your GI tract is mostly going to be empty wasteland by the time the antibiotic has run it’s course.
+Probiotics are still going to take a pretty big hit if you're on one of the more gut villainous antibiotics like Clindamycin.
+Saccharomyces Boulardii is one probiotic strain to look for that can stand up to the battle just a little bit better, but you'll want to get on it before you start the antibiotic.
+This is not pleasant to discuss, but your GI tract is mostly going to be empty wasteland by the time the antibiotic has run its course.
 The time that the probiotics are going to do the most benefit is immediately after you get off the antibiotics, and for the next 2-4 weeks after.

 Fermented foods naturally contain a high amount of probiotics, so in addition to kombucha and kefir, include things like sauerkraut, pickles, pickled beets, pickled turnips and carrots, and Kim Chi.
 There are many others.
 To destroy bacteria and enhance food safety most grocery store brands have been pasteurized, and this will kill most of the beneficial bacteria – so it will be most beneficial to find home brews, make your own fermented foods, or look for non-pasteurized brands.